twilwa/aptos-agent/README.md

 ## Part 0: Getting Your OpenAI API Key
 To create an AI Agent, you will need an API key for the AI.
 This agent was written to work with ChatGPT 4o, so before we dive into the details of how to run the agent’s code, you will need to create an OpenAI account.

-> [!NOTE]
-> This will require loading at least $5 into your account, but the actual tutorial should cost only a couple pennies to interact with your AI Agent!

 **If you already have an OpenAI account:**